lantunes/chemgrams/README.md

 <img src="https://raw.githubusercontent.com/lantunes/chemgrams/master/assets/kenlm_mcts_deepsmiles_10gram_tsne.png" width="60%"/>

 The image above is a t-SNE plot for a sampling of the molecules generated using the LM and MCTS.
+This plot demonstrates that the character of the generated molecules has drifted away from that of the corpus used to create the LM.

 ### Influence of the Corpus